catamphetamine/react-time-ago/README.md

 See [`javascript-time-ago` docs](https://github.com/catamphetamine/javascript-time-ago#advanced).

-`ReactTimeAgo` component accepts a `timeStyle` property which can be one of
+`TimeAgo` component accepts a `timeStyle` property which can be one of

   * [`"twitter"`](https://github.com/catamphetamine/javascript-time-ago#twitter-style)
   * [`"fuzzy"`](https://github.com/catamphetamine/javascript-time-ago#fuzzy-style)